-Indonesia is an attractive destination for investment because it has a large market, stability, relatively low labor costs and the availability of raw materials
+Indonesia is an attractive destination for investment because it has a large market, stability, relatively low labor costs, and the availability of raw materials

 There are many investors who have invested in Indonesia, just based on the factors of low labor cost and raw materials availability.
 They make Indonesia a location for intensive activity by using local distributors and partners, while still making strategic decisions in other countries like Mexico and China.

-Indonesia is considered as “Asia’s next big opportunity,” as its fast-growing economy (up 6.2% last year, forecast to grow 6.8% in 2013) and favorable demographics.
+Indonesia is considered as “Asia’s next big opportunity,” of its fast-growing economy (up 6.2% last year, forecast to grow 6.8% in 2013) and favorable demographics.
 Over 60 percent of the population is between 20-65, which gives the country a large bank of earners and not too many old people for workers to support.

 Recently, a business model that is growing in Indonesia is not limited to contracts or consignment manufacturing plans.
-Instead, development has been focused on a capital-intensive business model that does not rely solely on Indonesian labor in some industries such as consumer goods, cosmetics, automotive and components.
-Today many plans involve joint ventures with local representation in Indonesia in making business decisions such as investments, determining target markets, making capital expenditures, financing and many more.
+Instead, development has been focused on a capital-intensive business model that does not rely solely on Indonesian labor in some industries such as consumer goods, cosmetics, automotive, and components.
+Today many plans involve joint ventures with local representation in Indonesia in making business decisions such as investments, determining target markets, making capital expenditures, financing, and many more.

-Oil and gas resources are estimated about 87.22 billion barrels and 594.43 TSCF spread throughout Indonesia, making the country an attractive investment destination in the oil and gas sector.
+Oil and gas resources are estimated at about 87.22 billion barrels and 594.43 TSCF spread throughout Indonesia, making the country an attractive investment destination in the oil and gas sector.
 Geologically, Indonesia still has the great potential availability of hydrocarbon resources.
 The government’s plan to maintain oil production at a rate of 1 million barrels per day will certainly provide great investment opportunities in the upstream oil and gas sector.

 The success ratio of exploration activities on average reached 38%, while the success of the well bet (wild cat) average was higher than 10%.
-Among existing locations of exploration sites are those around the islands of Sulawesi Offshore, Nusa Tenggara Offshore, Halmahera and Maluku, and Papua Offshore.
+Among existing locations of exploration, sites are those around the islands of Sulawesi Offshore, Nusa Tenggara Offshore, Halmahera and Maluku, and Papua Offshore.

 Indonesia seeks to continuously improve health sector development by improving the quality of the infrastructure so that the healthcare industry will continue to grow, especially with foreign investment.
 Indonesia has more than 222 manufacturers of medical equipment and 90% are SMEs, according to the Joint Health Tools and Laboratory Indonesia.
-To harness the potential of the Indonesian health industry, cooperation must be enhances at the level of government to government and and business to business.
+To harness the potential of the Indonesian health industry, cooperation must be enhanced at the level of government to government and business to business.
 The Ministry of Health invites foreign investors to enter into the health sector in order to support the development of the health sector, especially medical equipment products.

 The Indonesian pharmaceutical market growth is higher than other ASEAN countries.
 The pharmaceutical industry market in Indonesia is driven by the growing population aged 65 years and older and also by Social Security (Social Security System).
-Currently there are approximately 208 pharmaceutical companies in Indonesia.
+Currently, there are approximately 208 pharmaceutical companies in Indonesia.

 Investments this year are expected to reach around 300 trillion.
 Investment opportunities in the country are still very promising.
 Previous data from the Pharmaceutical Association stated that national pharmaceutical industry sales could reach about US$4.9 billion.
 Based on contributions, multinational companies expected to make up about 23-24% of the US$4.9 billion.
 The Indonesian pharmaceutical industry market share is estimated at about or 0.4-0.5% of the world market share, which reached US$800 billion.